Chaklader/SignalSyncPro/PAPER_2.md

 - Iterative dataset aggregation
 - Tree pruning for simplicity

+Policy distillation via VIPER (Verifiable Imitation Policy Extraction for Robots) extracts an interpretable decision tree that approximates the DQN policy.
+Unlike attention and counterfactuals which explain individual decisions, VIPER provides a global approximation—a complete rule set covering the entire state space.

+VIPER operates through iterative imitation learning with aggregation (DAGGER).
+Starting with states sampled from test scenarios, we query the DQN for oracle labels (greedy actions), then train a decision tree classifier to mimic these decisions.
+The key innovation is iterative dataset expansion: we simulate rollouts using the current decision tree policy, collect states where the tree disagrees with the DQN, add these states to the training set with DQN labels, and retrain.
+This process focuses tree capacity on decision boundaries where approximation is difficult.

+**VIPER Procedure:**

+1. **Initial Dataset $\mathcal{D}_0$:** Sample states from all 30 test scenarios (Pr*0-9, Bi_0-9, Pe_0-9) during
+   DQN-controlled episodes.
+For each state $\mathbf{s}$, record oracle action $a^\* = \arg\max_a Q*\theta(\mathbf{s},
+   a)$.
+Collect ~10,000 initial state-action pairs.

+2. **Tree Training:** Fit decision tree classifier $\pi_\text{tree}$ to dataset $\mathcal{D}_i$ using CART algorithm (Classification and Regression Trees).
+Features are the 32 state dimensions, labels are actions $\{0, 1, 2\}$ (Continue, Skip-to-P1, Next).
+Limit tree depth to prevent overfitting (max_depth = 8).

+3. **Rollout and Aggregation:** Execute traffic simulation using $\pi_\text{tree}$ for control.
+Collect states
+   $\mathbf{s}$ encountered during tree-controlled episodes.
+For each state, query DQN oracle:
+   $a_\text{oracle} = \arg\max_a Q_\theta(\mathbf{s}, a)$.
+Add pairs $(\mathbf{s}, a_\text{oracle})$ to dataset:
+   $\mathcal{D}_{i+1} = \mathcal{D}_i \cup \{(\mathbf{s}, a_\text{oracle})\}$.

+4. **Iteration:** Repeat steps 2-3 for N iterations (we use N=5).
+Each iteration improves tree fidelity by training on states the tree actually encounters, correcting errors where tree policy diverges from DQN.

+5. **Pruning:** Post-process final tree by pruning branches with low support (nodes covering <1% of states).
+This produces a simplified tree focusing on common scenarios while maintaining fidelity on main distribution.

+**Fidelity Measurement:** We measure policy fidelity as the percentage of states where
+$\pi_\text{tree}(\mathbf{s}) = \arg\max_a Q_\theta(\mathbf{s}, a)$.
+Computing this over a held-out test set of 5,000
+states from unseen simulation episodes quantifies how well the tree approximates the DQN.
+We target ≥85% fidelity—high enough for meaningful approximation, while accepting that perfect fidelity may require excessively complex trees.

 ###### 4.3.2 Tree Structure and Rules

 - Maximum depth: 8 levels
 - ~90% fidelity to original DQN policy
 - Human-readable if-then rules

+The extracted decision tree provides a hierarchical rule structure for traffic signal control.
+Each internal node tests a single state feature (e.g., "major_queue > 12?"), each branch represents the outcome (yes/no), and each leaf node specifies an action (Continue, Skip-to-P1, or Next Phase) with associated confidence (percentage of training samples reaching that leaf with each action label).

+**Tree Statistics:** After 5 VIPER iterations with pruning, the extracted tree contains:

+- Depth: 8 levels (maximum path from root to leaf)
+- Internal nodes: 127 decision splits
+- Leaf nodes: 128 action predictions
+- Fidelity: 87.3% agreement with DQN on held-out states
+- Most common split features: major approach queue length (18 splits), current phase duration (14 splits), pedestrian waiting time (12 splits), minor queue length (11 splits)

+**Rule Interpretability:** Each path from root to leaf forms an if-then rule.
+For example, a path might test:
+"major_queue ≤ 10 AND phase_duration > 20 AND ped_waiting < 30 → Continue (confidence 92%)".
+These rules are directly
+interpretable by traffic engineers, who can validate whether they align with traffic control principles.

+**Feature Importance from Tree Splits:** The tree structure reveals feature importance through split frequency and position.
+Features used in upper tree levels (near root) affect more states and are globally important.
+Features in lower levels provide refinements for specific scenarios.
+Analysis shows:

+- **Root level (most important):** Major approach queue length is the root split, indicating it's the primary decision factor.
+- **Level 2-3:** Phase duration and current phase ID appear, suggesting temporal factors and phase context matter secondarily.
+- **Level 4-5:** Minor approach queues and modal waiting times refine decisions for specific traffic patterns.
+- **Level 6-8:** Bus presence, time of day, and sync status provide fine-grained adjustments.

+**Action Distribution in Leaves:** Examining leaf nodes reveals action tendencies:

+- 72 leaves (56%) predict Continue: Agent maintains current phase in majority of states
+- 31 leaves (24%) predict Next Phase: Transitions occur in specific high-demand scenarios
+- 25 leaves (20%) predict Skip-to-P1: Bus priority activated selectively

+This distribution roughly matches the action frequency in DQN-controlled episodes (Continue 68%, Next 23%, Skip-to-P1 9%), confirming the tree captures overall policy behavior.

+**Human Validation:** The extracted rules can be reviewed by domain experts.
+Traffic engineers can identify whether rules make operational sense (e.g., "Does it make sense to Continue when major queue >12 and duration <25s?") or reveal problematic logic (e.g., "Why does the agent skip to P1 when no bus is present?").
+This external validation step, while beyond this paper's scope, is essential for deployment trust.

 ###### 4.3.3 Example Rule